cpacilio/marvel_continuity/README.md

 Inhumans (2000) #1-4 (_Ronan kidnaps the Inhumans to battle the Shi'ar_)

 FF #51-54 (_Inhumans relocated on the moon, Doom helps Susan to give birth to Valeria_)

+"Fantastic Four: 1234" #1-4 [An out-of-continuity miniseries by Grant Morrison and Jae Lee]

 ### Classic Avengers (1963-) (292 issues)